7.9. Matrices

-Matrix declarations are similar to vector declarations, the difference being that matrices have two dimensions instead of one.
+Matrix declarations are similar to array declarations, the difference being that matrices have two dimensions instead of one.
 The following are valid matrix declarations:

-To construct a matrix the programmer may use nested vectors.
-Each vector element represents a single row of the matrix.
+A 2D matrix can be viewed as an array of arrays.
+The elements in each array form a single row of the matrix.
 All rows with fewer elements than the row of maximum row length are padded with zeros on the right.
 Similarly, if the matrix is declared with a column length larger than the number of rows provided, the bottom rows of the matrix are zero.
 If the number of rows or columns exceeds the amounts given in a declaration an error is to be produced.

 Similarly, we can have: